 So God made a mother…

-Who could pretend she remembered algebra and how to get home from here and that really, she was just fine, that it must just be the silly onions.
+pretend she remembered algebra and how to get home from here and that really, she was just fine, that it must just be

 So God made a mother.

-It had to be somebody willing to keep loving when it made no sense because that’s what love does.
+be somebody willing to keep loving when it made no sense because that’s

 So God made a mother.